Knowledge Management Tools: The Secret Weapon of Customer Service

 - Use chatbots to further improve knowledge base accessibility.

 Great knowledge management tools should both improve your CSAT and help you scale your customer service.
-Helpshift’s Answer Bot responds instantly to customer issues by drawing content from your knowledge base.
+Helpshift’s QuickSearch Bot responds instantly to customer issues by drawing content from your knowledge base.
 It can help improve ticket deflection by up to 20 percent and is available in 19 languages.

 Helpshift’s agent desktop, in turn, helps customer service agents manage their customer tickets and connect to knowledge base articles and response snippets quickly.